Nonparametric maximum likelihood methods for binary response models with random coefficients: Introduction

 It is immediately apparent that the distribution of the $\beta_i$'s is only identified up to a scale transformation of the coordinates of $\beta$, so without loss of generality we could impose the normalization that $\|\beta \| = 1$.
 An additional identification requirement noted by \citeasnoun{Ichimura} is that the distribution of $\beta_i$ must have support on some hemisphere.
 This requirement will be fulfilled if the sign of one of the $\beta$ coordinates is known, we will assume henceforth that the last entry of $\beta$ is positive, so $\beta_i$'s would be restricted to lie in the northern hemisphere.
 Under this additional assumption an alternative normalization simply takes the coordinate with the known sign to be 1 and focuses attention on the joint distribution of the remaining coordinates relative to it.
 In our modal choice application for example the price effect can be normalized to 1, and remaining covariate effects are interpreted relative to the effect of price.
 Henceforth, we shall assume that $x_i = (1, z_i^\top, -v_i)$ and $\beta_i = (\eta_i^\top , 1)$ with $\eta \in \RR^d$, and estimation $F_0 = F_\beta$ is reduced to estimation of $F_0 = F_\eta$.
 Finally, it should be stressed from the outset that identification requires sufficient variability in $x_i$ to trace out $F_0$ on its full support.
 These conditions will be made more explicit in the sequel.

 We begin with a brief discussion of the simplest case in which there is only a univariate random coefficient as considered in the seminal paper of \citeasnoun{Cosslett83}, a formulation that already illustrates many of the essential ideas.
 This is followed by a general treatment of the multivariate setting that draws on recent developments in combinatorial geometry involving ``hyperplane arrangements.''
 A discussion of identification and consistency is then followed by a brief description of some simulation experiments.
 Performance comparisons are made with the deconvolution approach of \citeasnoun{GK}.
 We conclude with an illustrative application to modal choice of commuters in the Washington DC area based on data from \citeasnoun{Horowitz93}.
+Proofs of all formal results are collected in Appendix A.